ChrisLegend95/Casino-Royale/DEPLOY.md

   synthesized whirl (see DEV-NOTES.md), and nothing else breaks.
 - GitHub Pages caches JS/CSS for ~10 minutes (`Cache-Control: max-age=600`); hard-reload or tick
   "Disable cache" in DevTools after uploading.

-The Perchance generator itself keeps working as before — this file and the repo copy are only about the GitHub Pages mirror.